-In order to assess a woman’s reproductive function, all patients at Shady Grove Fertility complete what is known as day 3 testing.
+In order to assess a woman’s reproductive function, patients at SGF complete what is known as day 3 testing.
 Day 3 testing consists of bloodwork and an ultrasound that are completed on the third day of a menstrual cycle.
 We spoke with Dr. Anthony Imudia to answer all your day 3 testing questions.

 The blood drawn is used to measure various hormone levels that help determine if you are ovulating as well as your ovarian reserve (or egg supply).
 Day 3 hormone testing measures:

-- E2 (estrogren): E2 is the main female reproductive hormone that is secreted from the ovary and stimulates follicle growth as well as prepares the uterine lining for implantation.
+- E2 (estrogen): E2 is the main female reproductive hormone that is secreted from the ovary and stimulates follicle growth as well as prepares the uterine lining for implantation.

 - FSH (follicle-stimulating hormone): FSH is released from the brain and stimulates the ovary to mature an egg.